kriersd/ICP_CloudNative_Workshop_00/lab03/README.md

 ## Kubernetes etcd database

-__6. The fourth component of Kubernetes is the etcd database that holds the state of the cluster.
+__1. The fourth component of Kubernetes is the etcd database that holds the state of the cluster.
 The etcd container runs in a separate pod.
 Run the following kubectl -n kube-system get pods | grep -i etcd

 ```
 $ kubectl -n kube-system get pods | grep -i etcd
 ```
-***Output will look similar to this below***
+***Output will look similar to this below reflecting your IP address***

 ```
 k8s-etcd-192.168.142.140                                       1/1       Running     10         25d

 ```

-__7. Run the command kubectl -n kube-system get pods -o wide to check the list of pods running on the master node.
+__2. Run the command kubectl -n kube-system get pods -o wide to check the list of pods running on the master node.

 ```
 kubectl -n kube-system get pods -o wide